Independence National Historical Park | PORTRAIT GALLERY IN THE SECOND BANK OF THE UNITED STATES

 WHAT TO DO

-The Portrait Gallery was not open when I visited Independence National Historical Park.
+The Portrait Gallery was not open when I visited Independence National Historical Park in 2015 and 2022.
 The following are a few photos of the gallery courtesy of the National Park Service.

 Portrait Gallery in the Second Bank of the United States (photo by National Park Service)